 How to Make an Air Fryer Meatball Parm Sub

-Place frozen meatballs in the preheated air fryer for 9-11 minutes shaking the basket halfway through the cooking time.
+- Place frozen meatballs in the preheated air fryer for 9-11 minutes shaking the basket halfway through the cooking time.
+If using fresh meatballs, use these directions to air fry them.

 How to Assemble the Meatball Parm Subs